wenottingham/tuatara/MANUAL.md

 To disable this, adjust the `dynamic_background` parameter in the configuration file.

-#### NOTE: Dynamic background color requires running on a truecolor terminal.
+#### NOTE: Dynamic background color requires at least a 256-color terminal.

 ## Playlist support